Micromagnetic simulations for magnetic multipoles: Micromagnetic Simulations

-The profiles of the N{\'e}el- and Bloch-types domain walls are plotted in Figs.~\ref{Fig:3}(b) and \ref{Fig:3}(c) (symbols), respectively, which are numerically calculated using the micromagnetic model.
-We additionally plotted the profiles simulated by the atomistic-spin model in Fig.~\ref{Fig:3}(b) (solid lines), which closely match the results obtained from the micromagnetic model.
+The profiles of the N{\'e}el- and Bloch-type domain walls are plotted in Figs.~\ref{Fig:3}(b) and \ref{Fig:3}(c) (symbols), respectively, obtained from the micromagnetic model.
+We additionally plotted the profiles simulated from the atomistic-spin model using solid lines, which closely match the results from the micromagnetic model.
+Note that the micromagnetic model is computationally far more efficient than the atomistic-spin model [see Supplementary Material].